nirbhayph/spothole.core/README.md

 #### MySQL Set-Up
 * Please follow a setup guide like [this](https://linuxize.com/post/how-to-install-mysql-on-ubuntu-18-04/) to setup MySQL on to your instance.
+* Import the .sql file provided in the repository to finish setting up mysql for the purpose of this application.

 #### Flask Set-Up
 * You can follow this guide to learn about setting up Flask.
 [Guide](https://flask.palletsprojects.com/en/1.1.x/tutorial/factory/)